What is a Vocation?

 The Bishop then selects a seminary and the candidate completes the seminary application and interviews, and if accepted officially becomes a seminarian.

 Basic Requirements: All Seminarians must have English Comprehension, a High School diploma and are free from all bonds, whether former marriages or to religious communities

-Theology Level Requirements: They are as but in addition the Seminarian must have a Bachelor's degree from an accredited college or university
+Theology Level Requirements: They are the same above but in addition the Seminarian must have a Bachelor's degree from an accredited college or university.

 Seminary life consists of academics, spiritual direction to help them assess their call, and Daily mass and prayer.